eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ![Weights and thresholds](images/weights_and_thresholds.png)

-In our **Permission Structures** guide, we dig into how to implement various arrangements of account permission structures using DUNE, as well as some more advanced concepts like time delays.

 ## Smart Contracts

 A smart contract is just a program that runs on the blockchain.
 It allows you to add functionality to an account ranging from simple things like a todo application to a fully-fledged RPG game running entirely on the blockchain.